 Build It!
-Engineering fun one brick at a time, presented by ArcelorMittal, opens on Saturday, February 4!
-The Build It! exhibition will be divided into three distinct phases: Play It!, Explore It! and Move It!.
+Engineering fun one brick at a time, presented by ArcelorMittal, is now open!
+The Build It! exhibition is divided into three distinct phases: Play It!, Explore It! and Move It!.

-The first phase, “Play It!,” kicks off on February 4 and runs through May 14.
+The first phase, “Play It!,” is open now through May 14.
 Play It! is anchored by Castle Builder, 2,500 square feet of exhibits from the Indianapolis Children’s Museum, featuring medieval themed LEGO area and activities including:

 - A large castle structure with LEGO sculptures and building tables,

 All three phases of Build It! will also include six LEGO exhibits built by the staff at the Science Center are part of Play It! as well, including:

 - Race tracks with a LEGO car building station